mucommander/mucommander/readme.txt

 - Fixed an issue that would occur when creating directories whose extension match that of one of the supported archive formats (see ticket #360).
 - Fixed a bug that could prevent the deletion of S3 files to fail.
+- NPE on shutdown (ticket #377)
+- Errors when unpacking rar archive files (ticket #152)
+- NPE when trying to update text files in EAR/WAR/JAR archives (ticket #408)
+- File renameing is now cancelled when the filename editor lost focus (#428)
+- Deadlock that cause the shutdown process not to terminate (#431)
+- Fixed a bug that prevented connections to remove locations using stored credentials (ticket #417)
+- Webstart for nightly build is now working on OS X 10.6 (ticket #390)
+- Fixed an issue that caused unpacking of 7z archive file to produce corrupted files (ticket #347)
+- Fixed several bugs related to SMB handling (tickets #351 #436)

 Known issues:
 - Some translations may not be up-to-date.
 Refer to